 to remember access to reliable energy is not a gender neutral issue.

 YouthMappers, Sierra Leone Chapters, and researchers at Arizona State University

 are teaming up to map buildings and roads to properly design

 When women and girls have access to reliable energy it decreases their time and effort in daily tasks, which provides more opportunity for education, additional revenue, community involvement, and recreational activities.

-With access to energy the risk for women and girls to be exposed to physical and sexual attacks lessens, because the likelihood of having to walk in the dark reduces.
+With rural electrification the risk for women and girls to be exposed to physical and sexual attacks lessens, because the likelihood of having to walk in the dark reduces.

-Using cleaner fuels and technologies will decrease household air pollution, which will lead to women and girls being less impacted by harmful smoke from open fires.
+Reliable energy will provide access to cleaner fuels, which will lead to women and girls being less impacted by household air pollution such as open fires.

 Tanzania is one country with a high incidence of Female Genital Mutilation (FGM), early marriage, and Gender Based Violence.
 NGOs on the ground need better road and residential area data to facilitate their outreach work.
 Tanzania Development Trust is organizing tasks to map and offering the opportunity to crowd-analyze the data created.
 The maps produced will be used to help activists to better protect girls at risk, to empower local mappers to map and develop their communities, and to enable villages to develop village land use plans to mitigate land disputes and better develop their resources.

 Beginning YouthMappers may help remotely create data by mapping these tasks:

 Crowd2Map Tanzania are also looking for advanced mappers to assist with the following: